Robert Rietti: Directing ADR

-With the growing popularity of epic international films in the 1950s, Rietti gained a reputation for directing the ADR in many international films like Lawrence of Arabia (1962) and the James Bond films.
+With the growing popularity of epic international films in the 1950s, Rietti gained a reputation for directing the ADR in many international films like the James Bond films.
 Rietti directed ADR in more than 700 Films and received international recognition as the foremost director in this field.
 He was nominated in Hollywood for the Golden Reel Award (a technical Oscar) for his ADR direction of the English version of Once Upon a Time in America (1984), in which he directed Robert De Niro's post syncing.
-He often cast a young Catherine Zeta Jones as a re-voicing artist.
-Impressed with her talent, he pushed Samuel Goldwyn Jr. to cast her at a time when the actress was unknown.

-His own voice was used to re-voice Gregory Peck's German dialogue in Guns of Navarone (1961); and Orson Welles' in Treasure Island (1972).
+His own voice was used to re-voice Gregory Peck's German dialogue in The Guns of Navarone (1961); and Orson Welles' in Treasure Island (1972).
 His voice was used in eight of the James Bond films, for which he directed the ADR; his best known work in the series was replacing the voice of Adolfo Celi in Thunderball (1965) and Tetsurō Tamba in You Only Live Twice (1967).
 In the last ten films of Jack Hawkins, who had lost his voice to throat cancer, Hawkins was dubbed by Rietti.